ammarhakim/gkylgpuhack/reductions/README.md

   [CUDA samples repo](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/reduction).

-- In understanding some of the above examples (and optimizing other codes), one may find it useful to learn about [warp--level primitives](Warp-Level Primitives), [grid stride loops](https://devblogs.nvidia.com/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) and [cooperative groups](https://devblogs.nvidia.com/cooperative-groups/).
+- In understanding some of the above examples (and optimizing other codes), one may find it useful to learn about [warp-level primitives](https://devblogs.nvidia.com/using-cuda-warp-level-primitives/), [grid stride loops](https://devblogs.nvidia.com/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) and [cooperative groups](https://devblogs.nvidia.com/cooperative-groups/).